-The Arizona Department of Education will annually collect and review school and LEA Comprehensive Needs Assessments that will provide data and information regarding local areas of strengths and challenges.
+The Arizona Department of Education will collect and review school and LEA Comprehensive Needs Assessments that will provide data and information regarding local areas of strengths and challenges.

-Comprehensive Needs Assessment information will be combined with programmatic and fiscal data from other Arizona Department of Education data systems, such as statewide assessment data and fiscal data from the state grants management system, to inform a Statewide Risk Assessment tool to help guide the performance management and monitoring of LEA and school use of state and federal resources.
+Comprehensive Needs Assessment information will be combined with programmatic and fiscal data from other Arizona Department of Education data systems, such as statewide assessment data and fiscal data from the state grants management system, to inform a Statewide Risk Assessment tool.